All Episodes

 And he said, why today's media makes us despise one another?

-Uh, Matt, I don't make anybody despise anybody.
+Matt, I don't make anybody despise anybody.

-I give out information, and uh if you want to take issue with any specific information I give out, I'd be glad to have him on the program.
+And if you want to take issue with any specific information I give out, I'd be glad to have him on the program.

 We can talk about it.

-But anyway, Matt Taibi did excoriate today.
+But anyway, Matt Taibbi did excoriate today.

 He testified about the relationship with government and Twitter and how they targeted tens of thousands of individuals and sites on the left and right.

-And he said he learned that social media companies developed a system for taking in requests from government and private companies and making lists of people spreading disinformation, misinformation, malinformation.
+And he said he learned that social media companies developed a system for taking in requests from government and private companies and making lists of people spreading disinformation, misinformation, malinformation, then ripped the media for becoming an arm of the state sponsored through their policing system.

-Let me play this for you, because I think it's relevant.
+Let me play this for you because I think it's relevant.

-Because had the FBI not primed these big tech companies to be on the lookout.
+Because had the FBI not primed these big tech companies to be on the lookout, something about Hunter or Joe may come out.

 It's probably misinformation.

-The world would have known that what the FBI should have known by then, 11 months in they had the or 11 months prior, they had the Hunter Biden laptop from hell.
+The world would have known that what the FBI should have known by then, 11 months in, they had the, or 11 months prior, they had the Hunter Biden laptop from hell.

 Anyway, here's what he said in testimony today.